Benefits of Chapter 7 Bankruptcy

 - Up to $60,000 in home equity if you’re age 65 or older

 - Up to $5,000 in household goods plus $1,000 for each dependent

 - Up to $5,000 in a wildcard exemption

 - Wages earned in the prior 60 days you need to support yourself or your family

 - Many types of retirement accounts

 Eliminating your debt gives you a financial fresh start.
 Since you no longer have to pay on these debts, your money is freed up to help support you and your family.
-Many people who file for chapter 7 bankruptcy see their credit score rise shortly after their filing.
+Many people see their credit score rise shortly after their filing.

 Even though bankruptcy will remain on your credit report for several years, its effect will lessen over time.
 You will have the chance to show prospective creditors that you can handle credit responsibly.

 Keep in mind that if you have secured debt that was not rolled into your bankruptcy, you may still need to pay on these debts to keep your property.
 Our knowledgeable bankruptcy attorneys can evaluate your situation and make recommendations about the best way to resolve your debt.

 6. One of the Most Important Advantages of Chapter 7 Bankruptcy is You’ll Become Eligible for Loans Again